 The last encounter between the two teams saw Rwanda stun Nigeria with a 2-1 victory at the Godswill Akpabio Stadium in Uyo,.

-Since taking over the Amavubi, Spittler has been a transformative figure, overseeing a commendable improvement in their performances.
+In his time in charge of the Amavubi, Spittler was a transformative figure, overseeing a commendable improvement in their performances.

-Appointed just two weeks before the World Cup qualifiers began, the German coach's acumen has been bolstered by Rwanda's quick start to the series, as well as by taking four points off Nigeria in AFCON qualifying.
+Appointed just two weeks before the World Cup qualifiers began, the German coach's acumen was bolstered by Rwanda's quick start to the series, as well as by taking four points off Nigeria in AFCON qualifying.

 Rwanda narrowly missed out on a place at AFCON 2025 due to Benin's superior goal difference.